Is Alua Atlantico Golf Resort Tenerife Worth It? Full Review

 Inside the main bar there is a small arcade with a few machines and games that you can use for an additional charge.

-The all inclusive includes breakfast, dinner, tea and snacks.
+The all inclusive package at Alua Atlantico Golf Resort includes breakfast, dinner, tea and snacks.
 From 8am till 10pm you can always access food.
 As for drinks the all inclusive includes soft drinks, cocktails, mocktails, spirits, beer (San Miguel), wine, water, tea and coffee.
+We were very impressed with the selection of food and drinks and all 5 of us could always find something we liked.

-Check out is later than most hotels at 12pm and you can book a late check out for an extra charge if the room is available.
-If it’s not and you have a late flight you can book a thirty minute slot in one of the designated guest rooms to get showered and changed before you leave.
+We were very pleased to learn that the check out is later than it is most hotels we have stayed at as it’s a 12pm check out and if that’s still not late enough you can actually book a later check out for an extra charge if the room is available.
+If the room is not available for a later check out and you have a late flight you can still book a thirty minute slot in one of the designated guest rooms to get showered and changed before you leave at no extra cost.

-There is a lovely coastal walk that you can do from the hotel that leads to the next town where you will find a few shops, bars and restaurants and such amenities.
+There are lots of great things to see and do near Alua Atlantico Golf Resort so if staying on the site isn’t for you then don’t worry as you wont be bored.
+Firstly there is a lovely coastal walk that you can do from the hotel that leads to the next town where you will find a few shops, bars and restaurants.
 It is a 15-20 minute walk and is a bit steep in parts but it does have wonderful sea views and is worth the walk.

-Obviously the hotel is in the golf del sur region which means the golf del sur golf course and many others are nearby if that’s your thing.
+Obviously the hotel is in the golf del sur region which means the golf del sur golf course and many other golf courses are nearby if that’s your thing.
+You can book most of them online but if you get stuck ask at reception and they will happily help you.

-The hotel also offer a free bus to both Las Americas and Los Cristianos but you need to book your spot in advance and again they go quick.
-We boked on the day we arrived but had to wait 4 days for spaces.
-We went to Los Cristianos and spent the day there, the bus was on time and efficient, it took about 30 minutes and was air conditioned.
-If you want to get a taxi it’s about $30.
-We went on the early bus and cam home on the evening one and found plenty in Las Cristianos to keep us busy.
+We went to Los Cristianos and spent the day there.
+We found the bus was on time and efficient, it took about 30 minutes and was air conditioned.
+If you want to get a taxi it’s about $30 so the bus is a good saving.
+We went on the early bus and cam home on the evening one and found plenty in Las Cristianos to keep us busy all day long.
+We walked down the prom, swam in the sea, relaxed on the beach, played crazy golf, enjoyed lunch and drinks in the sun.

 Siam Park is an award winning aqua park and it is also in the area but we didn’t manage to make it so can’t review, however we hope to go next time.

-Overall we had a wonderful stay at the Alua Atlantico Golf Resort and although there were a few things that weren’t perfect the spacious rooms, cleanliness of the hotel and number of pools and activities more than made up for.
+Overall we had a wonderful stay at the Alua Atlantico Golf Resort we particularly loved the spacious family rooms, the cleanliness of the hotel and the number of pools and activities that were available.
 We would definitely return and highly recommend it to others who are looking for an all inclusive holiday for a larger family.
-If you are going to book then have a look at Jet2 as we went with them as they offer free child places and organise your transfers too.
+If you are going to book then have a look at Jet2 as we went with them as they offer free child places and organise your transfers too and they came in a lot cheaper than some of the other holiday sites.

 You may also like